sonalsannigrahi/Archers-Final/LogBook.md

 Sunho Hwang - Finished the implementation of the falling balloon class.
 We are now able to set up the balloon class so that it will fall randomly throughout the game.
 Moved onto implementing sounds for the animated sprites.
 So far, I have found various samples that can be used.
 Still needs to address how to implement them into the game itself.

 Diego Gomez - This week I finished the implementation of the fireworks class into the game, that is we are now capable of shooting fireworks at will in the game.
 I also started to search and implement sound for other objects, but I have come across a compatibility error that still needs to be addressed.

+Alice Aubert - This week I looked to implement arrows as sprite and finding a suitable image.
+Next week, I will implement the mathematical equations to make them into projectiles.